robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-theory.md

 {details}
 Video transcript.

-Hi, I'm Benjamin Riley, the Founder and Executive Director of Dean's for Impact – a US based, non-profit organisation working to ensure that all children are taught by well-prepared teachers.
+Hi, I’m Benjamin Riley, the Founder and Executive Director of Dean’s for Impact – a US based, non-profit organisation working to ensure that all children are taught by well-prepared teachers.
 And part of our work is about making sure that teachers are well prepared by having a firm understanding of how pupils learn.
 So that’s what I’m going to try to explain to you today in a very short video – how do pupils learn?
 We don’t have a lot of time, so let’s dive right in.

 So, there’s some good news I have, there’s some bad news I have.
 I have a model for you that will explain the good news and bad news, and I have a little bit more good news, and then we’re going to end with a quiz.
 So that’s the outline, let’s start with the good news.